juacuegut/TFP_UPC_Real-Time_Monitoring_Testing/README.md

 5. Run the tests by executing the `testng.xml` file

 ## Usage:
-1. Access the Grafana dashboard to monitor the test results in real-time.
+1. Access the Grafana dashboard on `http://localhost:3000` to monitor the test results in real-time.
 2. Any defects found during the testing process will be automatically created as tickets in Jira.

-## License:
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 Thank you for your interest in this project!
 We hope it proves to be a valuable resource for real-time monitoring and testing.